EntySec/Monhorn/README.md

 # Monhorn

-Monhorn is an implementation of HatSploit ransomware, that firstly establishes remote connection and then begins crypto operations.
+Monhorn is an implementation of HatSploit ransomware for Unix-like systems, that firstly establishes a remote connection and then begins crypto operations.